-ng2 is committed to managing attendance and absence at work to ensure that we are supporting employees with health concerns, providing reliable and cost effective services to customers and improving the organisation's performance.
+1.1 ng homes is committed to managing attendance and absence at work to ensure that we are supporting employees with health concerns, providing reliable and cost effective services to customers and improving the Association's performance.

-ng2 recognises that employees will on occasions be absent from work and this policy is designed, therefore, to ensure that a consistent and fair approach in managing attendance and absence at work is adopted throughout the organisation.
+1.2 ng homes recognises that employees will on occasions be absent from work and this policy is designed, therefore, to ensure that a consistent and fair approach in managing attendance and absence at work is adopted throughout the Association.